promesante/promesante.github.io/_posts/2017-12-19-porting_paips_prolog_interpreter_from_common_lisp_to_racket_part_2.md

       (prove-all other-goals bindings)))
 ```

-And the following predicate, referenced from `show-prolog-vars` function, was added in section 11.3:
+And the following predicate, referenced from `show-prolog-vars` function above, is added in section 11.3:

 ```cl
 (defun continue-p ()